Tracy Borman

 Tracy Joanne Borman OBE FRHistS FSA (born 1 January 1972) is a historian and author from Scothern, Lincolnshire, England.
 She is most widely known as the author of Elizabeth's Women, a portrait-gallery of the powerful women who influenced Queen Elizabeth I.

-In July 2022 Borman was made Chancellor of Bishop Grosseteste University in Lincoln.
+In July 2022 Borman was made Chancellor of Lincoln Bishop University, formerly Bishop Grosseteste University, in Lincoln.

-Early life and education
+Early life

-Borman was born in 1972 in Lincoln and brought up in nearby the village of Scothern.
+Borman was born in 1972 in Lincoln, and brought up in the nearby village of Scothern.
 She was educated at Scothern Primary School (now Ellison Boulters Academy), William Farr School, Welton, and Yarborough School (now Lincoln Castle Academy), Lincoln.
 She studied and taught history at the University of Hull, where she was awarded a PhD in 1997.
+Her doctoral thesis was titled Sir Francis Vere in the Netherlands, 1589-1603: a re-evaluation of his career as Sergeant Major General of Elizabeth I’s troops.

 Career

 Elizabeth's Women was serialised and became a BBC Radio 4 Book of the Week in September 2009.
 Borman appeared on BBC Radio 4's Woman's Hour, also in September 2009.

 In 2013, she was appointed Joint Chief Curator of Historic Royal Palaces alongside Lucy Worsley.
+In 2024 she became Historic Royal Palaces' Chief Historian.

+In 2021, Borman also authored an immersive audiovisual step inside a story walking tour for Kensington Gardens entitled Tales of a Mistress in the Georgian Court on the BARDEUM mobile app.

+Honours

+In February 2021 Borman was elected a Fellow of the Society of Antiquaries of London.
+On 14 June 2024 Borman was appointed an Officer of the Most Excellent Order of the British Empire in the King's Birthday Honours for services to heritage.

 Personal life

-She and her husband, whom she married at the Tower of London, live in New Malden, south-west London.
+She and her husband, whom she married at the Tower of London, live in New Malden, southwest London.